Mekhlabhishek/Test1/book/chapter-06.md

     browser.$('input.btn.btn-primary').click();

     var passwordInputHeight = browser.getCssProperty('input[name="password"]', 'height');
-    assert.notEqual(passwordInputHeight.value, 0);
+    assert.notEqual(passwordInputHeight.parsed.value, 0);
   });
 });
 ```

-Now check if your test cases are running correctly using `npm test`.
+Now check if your test cases are running correctly using `npm run test`.
 You will see all test cases are passing.

 _Getting timeout exception?
 Increase timeout in mochaOpts in config file by adding the parameter `timeout: 99999` for now, but this is not a right way, for the time being we are using that._